dannymorris/abnormal-distributions/content/post/2019-08-22-starting-and-stopping-ec2-instances-using-lambda-and-s3.md

 ### Configure Access

+This may require setting access keys.

 ```
 aws configure
 ```

-### Install required applications
+### Install required software

 Python is pre-installed.
 The following code installs a version of R that AWS supports.
 At the time of this writing it is version 3.4.1 (latest is greater than 3.6.0).
-The gap between versions is only significant if you depend on technology which is very new.
+The gap between versions is only significant if you need the latest content developed in R.

 ```
 sudo yum update